 Q. If a new entrepreneur or startup came to you looking for entrepreneurship resources, where would you send them?
 (Anything Oxfordshire especially!)

 A. Girls in Charge, of course!
-Our free student workshops will be running again in Michaelmas 2019 taking you through the concepts of Body Language, Personal Branding, Business Branding, Pitching/Public Speaking, and Business Brainstorming.
+Our free student workshops will take you through the concepts of Body Language, Personal Branding, Business Branding, Pitching/Public Speaking, and Business Brainstorming.
 But in game format!
 So come along, have some fun, and pick up some entrepreneurial skills!
 We also have lots of online support in our Facebook cohort group (@girlsinchargeinitiative).
 But aside from that, there are so many resources in Oxford from student societies such as Oxford Entrepreneurs to university centres like Enterprising Oxford, Oxford University Innovation Centre, and the Foundry.

 Q. Any last words of advice?